michaelsteven/quarkus-items-api/README.md

 - uses the spring data pageable interface for retrieving a collection of data
 - uses javax validation and successfully throws constraint violation exceptions when ran as a native executable
 - all the size and memory advantages outlined at quarkus.io
+- Implements CDI for dependency injection out of the box [(with some limitations)](https://quarkus.io/guides/cdi-reference#limitations) to include JSR-299 interceptors for AOP.
+There are some limitations to the current CDI implementation ()

 ## Running the application in dev mode